 What we don’t: Less of a standout than many other options here.

 Most powder skis aimed at tacking big lines are relatively heavy, but Head's Kore 117 bucks that trend by combining light but strong materials to keep weight reasonably low.
-To be sure, the Kore is no featherweight at 8 pounds 11.7 ounces per pair, but the mix of graphene, carbon, and caruba/poplar woods offers a nice balance between power and agility.
+To be sure, the Kore is no featherweight at around 8.5 pounds per pair, but the mix of graphene, carbon, and caruba/poplar woods offers a nice balance between power and agility.
 Other notable features include a wide 24.6-meter turn radius for long, sweeping turns in powder and subtle rocker at the tip and tail for maximizing float on all but the deepest of days.
 All told, the Kore is fast, stable at high speeds, and offers much more precision than its weight would suggest.

 That said, our overall take on the Head Kore 117 is that it lands in an awkward in-between space: It’s not as burly or damp as options like the Moment Wildcat or Salomon QST Blank above, nor does it float quite as well as the Atomic Bent Chetler 120, Line Pescado, or Black Crows Anima.
 Intermediate riders should also steer clear, as the Kore is decidedly stiff and tough to control in tight spaces.
 But if you’re an experienced skier and don’t mind putting in the work, the Kore offers a highly competitive balance of speed and off-piste performance for the weight.